Your key questions

 Businesses that drive revenue from an inbound phone channel for sales calls should implement call tracking software.
 By tracking inbound calls, companies can learn several things:

-Why they called: This is similar to what they called about, but can go deeper.
-For considered purchases, a customer may need to multiple touches to close the deal.
-Are they gathering information, asking follow-up questions or ready to close the deal.
-Some Call Analytics platforms contain notes from previous calls so your rep can quickly understand context as they answer.
+This is similar to what they called about, but can go deeper.
+For considered purchases, a customer may need multiple touches to close the deal.
+Are they gathering information, asking follow-up questions, or ready to close the deal.
+Some Call Analytics platforms contain notes from previous calls so your rep can quickly understand the context as they answer.

 Call Analytics platforms gather data from phone calls and surface it in dashboards to provide decision-making insights.
 Not only can they surface data in native dashboards, but many platforms integrate across your tech stack.

 When choosing a provider, answer these questions to help narrow your search: